 Yang Xiuqiong, a volunteer journalist for the website, was arrested on June 23, 2017, on the charge of “subversion of state power” for reporting on Huang Qi’s case, according to a news report.

-Yet another journalist for the website, Li Zhaoxiu, was arrested while awaiting liver surgery on September 17, 2017, at a hospital in Chengdu, according to news reports.
+Another journalist for the site, Li Zhaoxiu, was arrested while awaiting liver surgery on September 17, 2017, at a hospital in Chengdu, according to news reports.

-The website has been blocked in China since March 2003 and is frequently targeted by hackers, according to Radio Free Asia.
+The site has been blocked in China since March 2003 and is frequently targeted by hackers, according to Radio Free Asia.

 Huang’s lawyer Li visited him on November 3, 2017, and told the Epoch Times that Huang had been beaten by other inmates and abused by prison officials.
 Li filed a complaint against the Mianyang Detention Center to the Mianyang People’s Procuratorate.